Many-Body Localization in the Age of Classical Computing: Relation of thermalization and transport

 Several works ~\cite{Berkelbach10, Barisic16, Herbrych22Relaxation} investigated the behavior of dynamical spin conductivity~\eqref{eq:f2J} in disordered spin chains at disorder strengths exceeding the boundary of the ergodic regime, $W>W^T(L)$.
-These studies unravel that the exponential decrease of the DC conductivity $\sigma_0 \propto e^{-aW }$ persists to disorder strengths exceeding the onset of the MBL regime, $W>W^*(L)$.
+These studies unravel that the exponential decrease of the DC conductivity, $\sigma_0 \propto e^{-aW }$, persists to disorder strengths exceeding the onset of the MBL regime, $W>W^*(L)$.
 This behavior is another manifestation of the abrupt slowdown of the dynamics with increasing disorder strength.
 However, the validity of the assumptions about the independence of the broadening of the Dirac delta functions in~\eqref{eq:f2J}, required for the determination of $\sigma_0$ in this regime of disorder strengths, may not be taken for granted~\cite{Prelovsek17, Luitz17b}.

-The results discussed in this Section show that the persistent slow dynamics at significant disorder strengths prevent not only reaching conclusions about the MBL phase but also about the character of transport in disorder spin chains when the disorder strength increases.
+The results discussed in this Section show that the persistent slow dynamics at significant disorder strengths prevent not only reaching conclusions about the MBL phase but also about the character of transport in the disordered spin chains when the disorder strength increases.
+While the numerical and experimental studies do not reach a definite conclusion about transport in strongly disordered many-body systems, the mathematical analysis in the disordered quantum Ising model~\cite{deRoeck24absence} finds that the conductance of a chain of length $L$ vanishes faster than $1/L$, consistently with the dynamical critical exponent $z$ \textit{strictly larger} than $2$.